zhongdom0619/xuelian/_publications/2023/2023-carbonyl-urban-ncp.md

 cover: /assets/images/covers/2023-carbonyl-urban-ncp.jpg
 abstract: >-
-  This study identifies sources and key precursors of summertime carbonyl compounds in an urban area in the North China Plain and evaluates their contribution to O3 formation.
+  This study identifies sources and key precursors of summertime carbonyl compounds in an urban area in the North China Plain and evaluates their contribution to ozone formation.
 authors:
   - Yang, X.
   - Zhang, G.